-The Big Sky State Games 2022 Athletes of the Year are Klaire Kovatch of Seeley Swan and Dallas Redekopp of Lolo.
-Youth Athlete of the Year is Tucker Rice of Billings.
+The Big Sky State Games 2023 Athletes of the Year are Samantha Sheridan of Billings and David Stauffer of Red Lodge.
+Youth Athlete of the Year is Natalie Rehklau of Billings.
 These awards are designed to recognize individuals who best personify the ideals of the State Games movement: participation, sportsmanship, effort, and positive attitude.

 *Indicates National Athlete of the Year | ||